AI SQL Tuner

 Compare over time.
 Run health checks regularly — monthly for production servers, quarterly at minimum — to track trends, catch regressions, and validate that previous improvements are holding.

 Review all sections.
-The AI provides holistic recommendations across performance, configuration, security, integrity, and operations.
+The AI provides holistic recommendations across performance, configuration, security, integrity, memory, and operations.
 Focusing on just one area means missing important findings in others.

 Test recommendations carefully.
 Always test configuration changes in a non-production environment first, especially sp_configure changes and index modifications.